usmaann/usmaann.github.io/_pages/about.md

 **December-2024**: 2 papers are accepted at COLING 2025

+**November-2024**: We won the "Best Student Paper" award at AJCAI 2024

 **November-2024**: Our workshop (MM4SG) has been accepted at The WebConf and ACL 2025

 **November-2024**: 1 paper is accepted at ATLA (Australasian Language Technology Association) 2024